Faculty - Westbrook Dance Academy

 (Owner, Director, Choreographer, Teacher)

-Julie Reed-Russo has been dancing since the age of three and teaching for the past 24 years.
+Julie Reed-Russo has been dancing since the age of three and teaching for over 25 years.
 She has trained with Sandee Juliano,Sharon DiCrosta, Frank Hatchett, Bob Rizzo, Savion Glover, Germaine Salsberg, Janice Barringer, Bryan Lewis and Jay Fagan just to name a few.
 She has performed regionally and across the country for fundraisers, commercials, industrials, and competitions.
 She has done performances in Las Vegas, New York and Epcot Center in Walt Disney World.
 She has been involved with many organizations such as Relay For Life, Muscular Dystrophy, Toys For Tots, and Breast Cancer Awareness.
 Julie has held several dance titles including National Miss Dance Educators Of America 2001.
 She is a Qualified Member of Dance Educators Of America, Inc. and National Association Of Dance And The Affiliated Arts and is certified by examination (level I and II) in the Dance Educators Of America Teacher Training and Certification Programs.
 Julie is Acrobatic Arts certified and has completed module one.
 She has taught for NADAA and many schools around Connecticut and Massachusetts.
 In addition, she has judged dance competitions.
 Her choreography has been recognized, garnering many overall awards both regionally and nationally.
 Her students have performed all over the country in ballets,competitions, musicals, industrials, benefits and have won national championships, overall awards, titles, pageants and scholarships.
 Julie continues to further her dance education by taking classes at Broadway Dance Center and participating in Dance Conventions.

 Carissa Kee-Conyers